 True Crime Museum, Hastings

-• Forensic information including blood splatters
+• Forensic exhibits, including blood spatter analysis

 • A lethal injection death bed

-• Profiles of serial killers
+• Profiles and letters of serial killers

 • The acid containers used by John George Haigh to dissolve his victims